Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Periodic Scheduling with Dedicated Resources

-All criteria we consider are related to the start-to-end latency of chains, i.e., the delay between the moment when the chain's first task started and the chain's last task ended.
-In communications, this refers to the delay between the moment the message was sent from the first (source) resource and when the message was processed at the last (sink) resource.
+All objective functions we consider are related to the start-to-end latency of chains, that is, the delay between the moment when the chain's first task started and the chain's last task ended.
+In communications, this refers to the delay between the moment the message was sent from the first (source) network node and is being processed by the first link (resource) and when the message was delivered via the last link to the last (sink) network node.
+However, minimizing the start-to-end latency of chains might lead to unnecessarily difficult problems.
+Previous work \cite{hanen2012grouping} has shown that measuring the number of periods crossed by a message is significant enough in practice and simplifies the problem's complexity.
+So, we consider period-normalized objectives as in \cite{hladik2020complexity}.
+Moreover, discrete-time control of cyber-physical systems naturally matches such objectives.
+The controller operates with its sampling period \cite{ogata-1987a}, and if the message arrives even slightly after the end of the sampling period, it will need to wait until the end of the next sampling period.
+There is no gain in arriving earlier within the sampling period.